mmkal/trpc-cli/README.md

 ## Programmatic usage

-This library should probably _not_ be used programmatically - the functionality all comes from a trpc router, which has [many other ways to be invoked](https://trpc.io/docs/community/awesome-trpc).
+This library should probably _not_ be used programmatically - the functionality all comes from a trpc router, which has [many other ways to be invoked](https://trpc.io/docs/community/awesome-trpc) (including the built-in `createCaller` helper bundled with `@trpc/server`).

+The `.run()` function does return a value, but it's typed as `unknown` since the input is just `argv: string[]` .
 But if you really need to for some reason, you could override the `console.error` and `process.exit` calls:

 ```ts
 import {trpcCli} from 'trpc-cli'